A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Methodology

 Our first approach focuses on established cryptocurrency aggregators that explicitly categorize tokens as meme coins, providing a foundation for verified meme coins.
 For this purpose, we collect data from three primary sources.

 We start with CoinMarketCap~\cite{coinmakretcap} and CoinGecko~\cite{coingecko}, two leading cryptocurrency tracking platforms that maintain specialized meme token categories.
 CoinGecko defines meme coins as ``Tokens with no intrinsic value, but with a strong community that fosters social interaction''~\cite{meme_coins_definition_coingecko}, while CoinMarketCap describes them as ``a type of cryptocurrency that originated from internet memes.
 They are often created as a joke or for the purpose of satire...
 Some of these coins have gained popularity due to their community-driven nature and the humorous themes they embody''~\cite{meme_coins_definition_coinmarketcap}.
 Both definitions align with the one provided by the SEC~\cite{meme_coins_sec}, which we adopt as the formal definition for our work.
 Using their free APIs~\cite{coinmakretcap_api,coingecko_api}, we collect data on 2,930 and 2,107 meme coins, respectively.
 Additionally, we utilize Gecko Terminal~\cite{geckoterminal}, which categorizes tokens by meme trends.
 This approach reflects the definition of meme coins as assets inspired by Internet trends and culture~\cite{meme_coins_sec}.
 We develop a custom scraper to collect data on 4,735 meme coins from pools tagged with relevant meme categories, including animal, dog, cat, inu, and pump.fun (a platform for meme coin creation).

-By aggregating the results of these three services and removing duplicates, we obtain a total of 8,852 distinct meme coins.
+By aggregating the results of these services and removing duplicates by identifying each token using the tuple $(token\_contract\_address, blockchain)$, we obtain a total of 8,852 distinct meme coins.